nibblet787/nibblet787.github.io/Family_Feud/README.md

 Live link: http://rickchristenhusz.com/Family_Feud/ No installation required.

 Unsolved problems include non-optimization of code.
 I wanted to separate my js code across multiple files for readability purposes, but when I tried it, I immediately ran into code breaking issues.
 I know it can be done, but we haven't learned that part yet.
-And since it wasn't technically necessary, I skipped it in order to focus on most functional improvements.
+And since it wasn't technically necessary, I skipped it in order to focus on more functional improvements.